oams84/Pentools/README.md

-This Python code is a simple script that performs two main tasks: it retrieves the IP addresses associated with a given list of websites and then scans for open ports on those IP addresses.
+You don't need sudo, Nmap, or struggling to find the IP address for any website This Python code is a simple script that performs two main tasks for you: it retrieves the IP addresses associated with a given list of websites and then scans for open ports on those IP addresses.
 Here's a breakdown of the code:

 get_ip_addresses(url) function: